mayashavin/vurian-wizard/docs/content/en/index.md

 It's Vue and Durian :).

 It is a component library project that aims to organize components using state machines.

-Vurian is a [Starcaller character from WoW](https://worldofwarcraft.com/en-us/character/us/emerald-dream/vurian), and also a tribe in [Star Trek](https://memory-beta.fandom.com/wiki/Vurian).
+**Fun fact**: Vurian is a tribe in [Star Trek](https://memory-beta.fandom.com/wiki/Vurian).

 The first featured component is `@vurian/wizard`